jonathon-langford/HIGSTXS/README.md

 Normalization in each STXS bin
 ~~~

-Provide the inputs needed by analyzers to rescale the weights in each STXS bin, or to perform a a-posteriori splitting of the nuisance
+Provide the inputs needed by analyzers to rescale the weights in each STXS bin, or to perform a a-posteriori splitting of the nuisance.
+See the slides for the explanation of the method.

+Current baseline is powheg re-weightted to minlo.

 Input: